-Scientists Measure the Area Covered With Monarchs
+Measuring the Area Covered With Monarchs

 Scientists walk through the forest and decide which trees have enough butterflies to be considered part of the colony.
 They mark the edge of the colony with flagging tape.

-Measuring the Border of the Colony
+Measuring the Perimeter of the Colony